Regional Wastewater Facts

 Seven smaller wastewater treatment plants

 Located on the Minnesota River in Eagan, the Seneca Plant is the region’s second-largest wastewater treatment facility.
-The 34 mgd plant serves six communities with a combined population of 245,000 people and treats an average of 22.4 mgd.
+The 34-mgd plant serves six communities with a combined population of 245,000 people and treats an average of 21.5 mgd.

 The Eagles Point Plant in Cottage Grove serves southern Washington County.
-The plant treats approximately 4.4 mgd; its 10 mgd treatment capacity serves 72,000 people.
+The plant treats approximately 4.8 mgd; its 11.9-mgd treatment capacity currently serves 72,000 people.

-Located on the scenic St. Croix River, a nationally protected waterway, the 4.5 mgd St. Croix Valley Plant has been recognized as one of the nation’s best advanced treatment plants by the U.S. Environmental Protection Agency.
-It currently serves three communities with average flows of 3.2 mgd.
+Located on the scenic St. Croix River, a nationally protected waterway, the 5.8-mgd St. Croix Valley Plant has been recognized as one of the nation’s best advanced treatment plants by the U.S. Environmental Protection Agency.
+It serves three communities with average flows of 3.1 mgd.

-The 2.34 mgd Hastings Plant serves its namesake community and has room for growth through approximately 2019.
-The plant treats an average of 1.5 mgd and discharges clean water to the Mississippi River.
-A new 5 mgd plant is also planned.
-It will be constructed east of downtown Hastings.
+The 2.7-mgd Hastings Plant serves its namesake community.
+The plant treats an average of 1.4 mgd and discharges clean water to the Mississippi River.

-In 2016, MCES Technical Services managed more than $125 million on capital projects that support infrastructure reliability, protect public health, and support regional growth.
-The MCES Authorized Capital Program provides multi-year authorizations to spend on projects where funding has been secured and the Council has given final approval to proceed.
+In 2019, Environmental Services will manage more than than $110 million on capital projects that support infrastructure reliability, protect public health, and support regional growth.
+The Authorized Capital Program provides multi-year authorizations to spend on projects where funding has been secured and the Council has given final approval to proceed.
 The 2017-2022 Capital Program is $1.4 billion.
-The Council approved a 2017 Capital Budget of $183 million.
 Capital expenses are for the eight treatment plants as well as numerous interceptor, lift station, and meter station construction and rehabilitation projects.